 - SSE can support teachers in reviewing how homework is assigned and how they provide feedback on this work.
-This may include consideration of students' and teachers' existing digital skills and access to digital technologies. - Even when students are physically distanced, collaboration can be facilitated as students listen to, react, and work with the ideas of their peers while still maintaining that physical distance.
-SSE can support teachers in reviewing how best to provide a broad range of active, collaborative learning experiences for students.
+This may include consideration of pupils' and teachers' existing digital skills and access to digital technologies. - Even when pupils are physically distanced, collaboration can be facilitated as pupils listen to, react, and work with the ideas of their peers while still maintaining that physical distance.
+SSE can support teachers in reviewing how best to provide a broad range of active, collaborative learning experiences for pupils.

 • SSE can also help in adapting how teachers manage ongoing communication with parents.
+What is working well now?
+What needs to be adjusted?
 The Department's Supporting Collaboration with Parents guidance document provides practical information to support schools in this area.
-In line with public health advice to reduce social contacts, the following interim options could be used to ensure that ongoing communication is provided to parents/guardians of students during COVID-19 such as: (i) additional reports; (ii) phone calls; (iii) video-conferencing.
-Consultation will take place at school level in relation to the option(s) most appropriate for enabling engagement with parents.
+As public health advice recommends reducing social contacts, the following methods could be used in place of the usual face-to-face meetings: (i) video-conferencing facilities; (ii) parent-teacher meetings conducted by phone; (iii) a written report.
+Schools can decide, in their own particular context, the methods that work best for them.